tezoscommunity/FAQ/Compile_Betanet.md

 opam init --compiler=4.06.1
 eval $(opam env)
 ```

+If you are running in the **Windows 10 Linux Subsystem** you may need to add `--disable-sandboxing` to the call to `opam init` above.
+Otherwise you may be blocked by `brwap` errors as bubblewrap does not currently work in that environment.

 Note that the `make build-deps` step below builds a local opam environment within the build directory, so we no longer need to set up a switch as we did before.